Alzar School Campus

 The first building you see as you arrive on campus houses our outdoor program, bouldering wall, and the accommodations for two faculty members.
 If you are headed out on an adventure or completing morning workout, it will likely involve a stop at the barn.

-Founders Sean and Kristin will invite students over in small groups on Sundays throughout the semester for a home-cooked meal and lively discussion.
+Co-founders Sean and Kristin Bierle invite students over in small groups throughout the semester for a home-cooked meal and lively discussion.